 As part of the company's cost reduction program, the company is closing and has closed certain international subsidiaries.
 This creates non-cash currency translation adjustment write-offs.
-In connection with this, the company expects to record a one-time non-cash charge of approximately \$20 million in the third quarter of this year.
-In addition, in the second half of 2020, the company expects to take a charge associated with reassessing its real estate portfolio.
+In connection with this, the company expects to record a one-time non-cash charge of approximately \$20.0 million in the fourth quarter of this year.
+In addition, in the fourth quarter of 2020, the company expects to take a charge of approximately \$5 to \$10 million associated with reassessing its real estate portfolio.